Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

 The results are summarized in figure~\ref{fig_distributions}a-c.
 In panel a, we show the distribution of the distance from the adsorbate atoms to the top layer of the Rh(111) surface.
 As expected, a more localized position distribution is observed for $\rm{C_6D_{12}}$ than for $\rm{C_6H_{12}}$, and it is even more localized for classical-nuclei cyclohexane.
 The inset in panel a shows that $\rm{C_6H_{12}}$ can reach closer to the surface than $\rm{C_6D_{12}}$ and classical-nuclei cyclohexane, but it was not possible to resolve differences on the average position $h_{\rm{COM}}$ to an accuracy of $0.01$ \AA.

 In figure~\ref{fig_distributions}b, the distribution of work function values at 150 K is shown.
 Again, $\rm{C_6H_{12}}$ presents a broader distribution than $\rm{C_6D_{12}}$ and classical-nuclei MD.
 The distributions are shifted with respect to each other, and their mean values $\langle \Delta \phi \rangle$ are ordered so that $\langle \Delta \phi \rangle_{\rm{H}} < \langle \Delta \phi \rangle_{\rm{D}} < \langle \Delta \phi \rangle_{\rm{Classical}} $.
-The resulting values for $\langle \Delta \phi \rangle$ are \textbf{--928 $\pm$ 16}~meV for $\rm{C_6H_{12}}$, \textbf{--917 $\pm$ 12}~meV for $\rm{C_6D_{12}}$, and \textbf{--903 $\pm$ 5}~meV for classical-nuclei cyclohexane.
-The H/D difference is \textbf{11 $\pm$ 20} meV.
-Compared to the QH approximation, the aiMD and aiPIMD simulations predict the molecules to lie farther away from the surface ($h_{\rm{COM}}={\bm{3.42} \pm \bm{0.01}}$~\AA) by around $\bm{0.06} \pm \bm{0.01}$ \r{A} (see estimation of $h_{\rm{COM}}$ within the QH approximation including temperature effects in fig. S3).
+The resulting values for $\langle \Delta \phi \rangle$ are \textbf{--927 $\pm$ 9}~meV for $\rm{C_6H_{12}}$, \textbf{--915 $\pm$ 9}~meV for $\rm{C_6D_{12}}$, and \textbf{--903 $\pm$ 5}~meV for classical-nuclei cyclohexane.
+We were careful in evaluating these uncertainties, by analyzing the autocorrelation behavior of this quantity during the simulation.
+The H/Classical difference is \textbf{24 $\pm$ 10} meV and we expect the H/D difference to be between zero and this value.
+In fact, we compute the H/D difference to be \rev{\textbf{12 $\pm$ 13}} meV, which, despite the large uncertainty, shows the expected trend.
+Compared to the QH approximation, the aiMD and aiPIMD simulations predict the molecules (with either classical or quantum nuclei) to lie farther away from the surface ($h_{\rm{COM}}={\bm{3.42} \pm \bm{0.01}}$~\AA) by around $\bm{0.06} \pm \bm{0.01}$ \r{A} (See estimation of $h_{\rm{COM}}$ within the QH approximation including temperature effects in section~4 in the SI).
 Accordingly, the aiPIMD simulations predict a considerably smaller overall work function change.
 This is a consequence of taking into account anharmonic contributions at a temperature of 150 K (we note that the rigid ``out of plane'' vibrations of the adsorbates lie around 80-130~cm$^{-1}$, thus having components that are thermally activated at 150 K).
 This is also consistent with the high anharmonic score of the forces in the $z$ direction, especially at H-bonded sites.
 Statistically converging the differences between $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ would require a considerable computational effort.
-However, with the current uncertainty intervals, it is possible to conclude that the isotope effects from the PIMD simulations cannot differ largely from the QH results, confirming that anharmonic contributions play a minor role for these effects in this potential energy surface.
+However, with the current uncertainty intervals, it is possible to conclude that the isotope effects from the PIMD simulations cannot differ largely from the QH results, confirming that anharmonic contributions play a minor role on the geometric isotope effects in this potential energy surface.
+We were not able to calculate the isotope effect on the binding energies because, as mentioned previously, the SL-RPC approximation would have to include (many) more replicas of the system for an accurate assessment, which would make the calculations prohibitive.